Skip to main content

 Why to use

 Buttons are used to execute actions in the interface: submitting a form, opening a modal, cancelling an operation, or performing add/remove actions.
 They stand out visually from surrounding content and guide the user’s attention to the most important actions.
-The button text must clearly communicate what happens when it is pressed (for example, “Next” or “Submit form”).
-It should typically start with a verb and use Title Case or sentence case consistently across the product.
+The button text must clearly communicate what happens when it is pressed (for example, “Poista kaikki” or “Lähetä lomake”).
+It should typically start with a verb and use sentence case.

 When to use

-Buttons are used when the user needs to perform an explicit action.
-They initiate tasks, submit information, confirm decisions, or open additional functionality.
-Use a button any time the user is expected to do something rather than simply navigate or view content.
+Use a Button when the user needs to perform an explicit action.
+Buttons initiate tasks, submit information, confirm decisions, or open additional functionality.
+Use a Button whenever the user is expected to do something, not just navigate or view content.

 Do